Pepper Steel and Alloys

 EPA has conducted a range of community involvement activities at the site to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices, interviews and public meetings.

-Operation and maintenance activities will continue at the site.
+Operation and maintenance activities will continue at the site but have been minimized due to the site being put back into reuse.

 EPA plans to make sure institutional controls are in place for all areas of the site so that future site uses are consistent with the site’s industrial cleanup criteria.